-There are many "gray areas" in which it is difficult to predict how a court will rule.
-For example, if a consumer's misuse of a product harms the consumer, should the manufacturer bear the responsibility?
-The best course is to act responsibly and in good faith.
+In the law, there are many "gray areas" in which it is difficult to predict how a court will rule.
+A company is more likely to succeed in a legal dispute if it can show that it acted ethically, responsibly, and in good faith.